apache/nuttx/README.txt

   NuttX directory; 'make oldconfig' step will then operate on that .config file to bring it up-to-date.

-  If you configuration is out of date, you will be prompted by 'make oldconfig' to resolve the issues detected by the configuration tool, that is, to provide values for the new configuration options in the build system.
+  If your configuration is out of date, you will be prompted by 'make oldconfig' to resolve the issues detected by the configuration tool, that is, to provide values for the new configuration options in the build system.
 Doing this can save you a lot of problems down the road due to obsolete settings in